 Your lawyer can interview you, your friends, and your family to get a sense of how your injuries impacted your life.

-Click to contact our Car Accidents lawyers today
+Click to contact our Car Accident lawyers today

 How Contributory Negligence Affects Your Damages

-If you were partially responsible, your damages will be reduced in proportion to your contribution.
+If you were partially responsible, your damages would be reduced in proportion to your contribution.
 For example, if you were 25% responsible for the accident, you can only claim 75% of your damages.